glamod/glamod-help/query-interface.md

  5. Time Window:
   - Using: `BEFORE`, `AFTER` on `report_timestamp`
  6. Station Type: `station_type`
+ 7. Searching in an Arrayusing "IN"
+ 8. Searching only the `observations_table` for efficiency

 Details of how these input arguments are specified are given in the examples below.